matn7/CS-Notes/src/main/java/mutithreading/README.md

 - `compareAndSet():` Atomic operation available in all atomic classes.
 - Implemented a lock free data structure - stack, using the `AtomicReference<T>` and `compareAndSet()`.
 - Lock Free Stack, outperforming blocking stack implementation `x3`.

+## Thread safety with `final` keyword

+- `final` can be used to make sure that when you construct an object, another thread accessing that object doesn't see that object in a partially-constructed state, as could otherwise happen.
+- When the constructor exits, the values of final fields are guaranteed to be visible to other threads accessing the constructed object.
+- If a field is final, it is part of the JVM specification that it must effectively ensure that, once the object pointer is available to other threads, so are the correct values of that object's final fields.
+- Immutable objects (ones where all fields are final and are either primitives or references to immutable objects) can be concurrently accessed without synchronization.
+- When you declare a field final, you must set the value once by the time the constructor exits.
+- Storing a reference to an object in a final field only makes the reference immutable, not the actual object.